zhullyb/monyhar/monyhar/docs/piranha_plant.md

 # Piranha Plant

-Piranha Plant is the name of a project, started in November 2013, that aims to deliver the future architecture of MediaStreams in Chromium.
+Piranha Plant is the name of a project, started in November 2013, that aims to deliver the future architecture of MediaStreams in Monyhar.

 Project members are listed in the
 [group for the project](https://groups.google.com/a/monyhar.org/forum/#!members/piranha-plant).